BILL ANALYSIS

 SMK Act of 2025

-HR6257 (SMK Act of 2025) carries an AI-assessed market impact score of 5/10 with a bearish outlook for investors.
-This legislation directly affects Meta Platforms ($META), Alphabet ($GOOGL), $SNAP and $PINS.
+HR6257 (SMK Act of 2025) has been assessed with a bearish outlook for investors.
+This legislation directly affects Meta Platforms ($META) and $SNAP.
 The primary sectors impacted are Technology and Consumer.
 View the full bill text on Congress.gov.

 bearish